d-bl/MAE-gf/docs/about-us.md

 I'm happy to share the results with you.

 ## Write us
 If you have suggestions, questions, want to share your own finds, or other remarks: please let us know.
 We can read Dutch, English, German.
-You can send an <script>send("slepmet ea.nairam")</script>, or join us on our [forum].
+You can <script>send("slepmet ea.nairam")</script>, or join us on our [forum].

 ***
 <a href="#about-us-and-contact">&uArr;</a>